haiwen/seafile-admin-docs/manual/deploy_pro/details_about_file_search.md

 ### Deploy distributed indexing

 First, prepare a seafes master node and several seafes slave nodes, the number of slave nodes depends on your needs.
-Deploy Seafile on these nodes.
+Deploy Seafile on these nodes, and copy the configuration files in the `conf` directory from the frontend nodes.
+The master node and slave nodes do not need to start Seafile, but need to read the configuration files to obtain the necessary information.

 Next, create a configuration file `index-master.conf` in the `conf` directory of the master node, e.g.